sungchun12/airflow-dbt-cloud-guide/[WIP] Airflow + dbt Cloud Guide c6ba14e859854792a22a669474c4c8b5.md

 ## We’ll show you a better way!

-After today’s walkthrough, you’ll get hands-on experience:
+**After today’s walkthrough, you’ll get hands-on experience**:

 - Creating a working local Airflow environment
 - Invoking a dbt Cloud job with Airflow (with proof!)
 - Reusing tested and trusted Airflow code for your specific use cases

-***and while you’re learning the ropes, you’ll also gain a better understanding of how this helps to:***
+***and while you’re learning the ropes, you’ll also gain a better understanding of how this helps to***:

 - Reduce the cognitive load when building and maintaining pipelines
 - Avoid dependency hell (think: pip install conflicts